 You can also save when you’re selling through a participating agent.
 You should get a 25% discount on gross commission.Check your firefighter home loan eligibility.
 Start here

 NeighborhoodLIFT isn’t exclusively for firefighters or even first responders.
-So this is one that might help volunteer firefighters.
+So this general home purchase program is one that might help volunteer firefighters.
 And Wells Fargo says:

 “From firefighters and police officers to veterans, hundreds of first responders across the U.S. have become homeowners with help from Wells Fargo’s NeighborhoodLIFT® program.”

-The bank reckons, “Down payment assistance grants can total up to $15,000 for most recipients,” though the actual amount varies depending on the housing market where you live.
+The bank claims, “Down payment assistance grants can total up to $15,000 for most recipients,” though the actual amount varies depending on the housing market where you live.

 5. Firefighter mortgage programs from credit unions

 The National Council of Firefighters Credit Unions has counted more than 100 firefighter credit unions with 800,000 members across North America.

-Given that the National Fire Protection Association reckons that there are only 370,000 career firefighters in the US (and 745,000 volunteers) you might conclude that plenty of volunteer firefighters are served by these local lenders, too.
+Given that the National Fire Protection Association states that there are only 370,000 career firefighters in the US (and 745,000 volunteers), you might conclude that plenty of volunteer firefighters are served by these local lenders, too.

 Pretty much all these credit unions offer their members mortgages, and many are likely to offer attractive deals, especially to first-time buyers.